JohnAlbin/zen-style-guide/css/README.txt

   In SMACSS, this file contains the "layout rules". http://smacss.com/book/type-layout

-- modular-styles.css:
+- components/misc.css:
-  This file contains some common modular styles needed for Drupal, such as:
+  This file contains some common component styles needed for Drupal, such as:
   - Tabs: contains actual styling for Drupal tabs, a common Drupal element that is often neglected by site designers.
 Zen provides some basic styling which you are free to use or to rip out and replace.